Vuk-Luzanin/AudioStream-Management-System/README.md

    - Start the central server to enable communication between the client and subsystems.

 4. **Run the Client Application**:
-   - Use the console or GUI to send requests and interact with the system.
+   - Use the console to send requests and interact with the system.

 ---